yubarajkalathoki/linux-command/README.md

   ```
  This process will also ask you to confirm your choice and enter a username and password for the user account in the Bash environment.

  *To skip above process, you can run the following command instead.
 This command will automatically agree to the prompts, setting the “root” account as the default user account without a password.
-This is helpful if you want to automate the process of installing Bash in a script.*
+This is helpful if you want to automate the process of installing Bash in a script.
+In this process you don't need to set username and password during installation and also wont ask your root password if you use sudo command.*

  ```
  lxrun /install /y